fmuacm/textContributors/README.md

 # Contributors

 * Trey Watford is Bester
-* Will Dixon Is better
+* Will Dixon is better
-* Chris Bracey Is betterer
+* Chris Bracey is betterer
-* Kyle Heath Is bettererer
+* Kyle Heath is bettererer